TheCahyag/Git-Essential-Training/README.md

 * Beware stray edits to whitespace
     * spaces, tabs, line returns
 * Merge often
-* Track changes to master, while editing another branch always add the changes that are occuring in master using `git merge master` when in your other branch (this is called tracking)
+* Track changes to master, while editing another branch always add the changes that are occurring in master using `git merge master` when in your other branch (this is called tracking)

+#### Git Fetch
+Fetching is not harmful at all
+* Fetch before you work
+* Fetch before you push
+* Fetch often

+After you fetch you can decide what you want to do with the new data, be it merging or not doing anything

+#### Git Alias
+`git config --global alias.co checkout`
+`git config --global alias.ci commit`
+`git config --global alias.br branch`
+`git config --global alias.df diff`
+`git config --global alias.dfs "diff --staged"`
+`git config --global alias.logg "log --graph --decorate --oneline --abbrev-commit --all"`